beyondcode/expose/docs/server/starting-the-server.md

 ADMIN_PASSWORD=password
 ```

-After updating the environemtn variables you can start the server:
+After updating the environment variables you can start the server:

 ```bash
 docker-compose up -d